Multi-Task GRPO: Reliable LLM Reasoning Across Tasks: Problem Formulation

-In practice, GRPO employs a clipped version of \Cref{eq: grpo}, in which the importance ratio $\rho_i = \pi_\theta(y_i\mid x)/\pi_{\theta_{\mathrm{old}}}(y_i\mid x)$ is clipped to the interval $[1-\epsilon, 1+\epsilon]$.
-This clipping mechanism prevents excessively large updates caused by samples with high importance weights and improves training stability.
-For brevity, we provide the explicit form of the clipped objective in \Cref{sec:background}.
+In practice, GRPO employs a clipped version of \Cref{eq: grpo}, where the importance ratio $\rho_i = \pi_\theta(y_i\mid x)/\pi_{\theta_{\mathrm{old}}}(y_i\mid x)$ is clipped to the interval $[1-\epsilon, 1+\epsilon]$.
+This prevents excessively large updates caused by samples with high importance weights and improves training stability.
+For brevity, we provide the clipped version in \Cref{sec:background}.

 \textbf{Limitations of standard GRPO in the multitask setting:} Despite its advantages, directly applying GRPO to the multitask objective in \Cref{eq: st-obj} by averaging losses across tasks leads to two important issues.